Preparing offline map packages

 )Map styles (per the style.json

 schema) defines the visual appearance of a map: what data to draw on the map canvas, the order in which layers are displayed, and how to style the data when drawing it.
-Mapbox provides a helpful guide with all of the possible style parameters, but it's generally useful to download an existing style.json
+Mapbox provides a helpful with all of the possible style parameters, but it's generally useful to download an existing style.json

 file and modify it to suit your needs.